nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 You can head over to [Features](#features) to learn how to use the features offered in Coydir.

+####Have some questions that you are unsure of?
+You can head over to [FAQ](#faq) to view some frequently asked questions to get your answer.
+However, if your question is not answered in the _FAQ_, you can always contact us at _coydir@gmail.com_, and we will be happy to answer you.

+####Just want a quick overview of all the features Coydir can offer?
+You can head over to [Command Summary](#command-summary) for a quick look of all the commands you can use.

 Here are some symbols to look out for while using this guide: